SwethaGomada/NodeJs-ZMQ/README.md

 To Run the web-app:

 1. Download all the files into a folder.
-2. run server-node.js Node.js command prompt (will be available after installing Node.js).
+2. run server-node.js using Node.js command prompt (will be available after installing Node.js).
 3. start a publisher (in any language) on port 5556.
 4. open js-websoc.html in browser